An empirical analysis of the spatial variability of fuel prices in the United States: Discussion

 \section{Discussion}

-\paragraph{On the complementarity of Econometric and Spatial Analysis methods}
+\subsection{On the complementarity of Econometric and Spatial Analysis methods}

 One important aspect of our contribution is methodological.
-We show that to explore a new panel dataset, geographers and economists have different approach, leading to similar generic conclusions but with different paths.
-Some studies have already combined GWR and multi-level regressions (\cite{chen2012using}), or compared them in terms of model fit or robustness (\cite{lee2009determinants}).
-We take here a multi-disciplinary point of view and combines approaches answering to different questions, GWR aiming at finding precise explicative variables and to measure the extent of spatial correlation, whereas econometric models explain with more accuracy the effect of factors at different levels (state, county) but take these geographical characteristics as exogenous.
+We show that to explore a new panel dataset, geographers and economists have different approaches, leading to similar generic conclusions but with different paths.
+Some studies have already combined GWR and multi-level regressions (e.g. \citealp{chen2012using}), or compared them in terms of model fit or robustness (\citealp{lee2009determinants}).
+We take here a multi-disciplinary point of view and combine approaches answering to different questions, GWR aiming at finding precise predictor variables and to measure the extent of spatial correlation, whereas econometric models explain with more accuracy the effect of factors at different levels (state, county) but take these geographical characteristics as exogenous.
 We claim that both are necessary to understand all dimensions of the studied phenomenon.

-\paragraph{Designing localized car-regulation policies}
+\subsection{Designing localized car-regulation policies}

-Another application of such analysis is to help better designing car-regulation policies.
-Environmental and health issues nowadays require a reasoned use of cars, in cities with the problem air pollution but also overall to reduce carbon emissions. \cite{fullerton2002can} showed that a taxation of fuel and cars can be equivalent to a taxation on emissions. \cite{brand2013accelerating} highlight the role of incentives for the transition towards a low carbon transportation.
-However, such measures can't be uniform across states or even counties for obvious reasons of territorial equity: areas with different socio-economic characteristics or with different amenities shall contribute regarding their capabilities and preferences.
-Knowing local prices dynamics and their drivers, in which our study is a preliminary step, may be a path to localized policies taking into account the socio-economic configuration and include an equity criterion.
+Another potential application of our analysis is to help designing better car-regulation policies.
+Environmental and health issues nowadays require a reasoned use of cars, in cities with the problem of air pollution but also overall to reduce carbon emissions. \cite{fullerton2002can} showed that a taxation of fuel and cars can be equivalent to a taxation on emissions. \cite{brand2013accelerating} highlight the role of incentives for the transition towards a low carbon transportation.
+However, such measures cannot be uniform across states or even counties for obvious reasons of territorial equity: areas with different socioeconomic characteristics or with different amenities should contribute regarding their capabilities and preferences.
+Understanding local prices dynamics and their drivers, for which our study is a preliminary step, may be a path to localized policies taking into account the socioeconomic configuration and include an equity criterion.
 To this extent, it is interesting to compare the US: a large territory with heterogeneous taxes with other countries where the level of tax on oil is uniform.